elated-sawyer/WALL-E/README.md

 WALL-E iteratively refines the symbolic knowledge with the agent’s actual trajectories in the environment and the world model predicted trajectories.
 The NeuroSymbolic learning takes 4 stages: (1) comparing predicted and actual trajectories; (2) learning new symbolic knowledge from real trajectories; (3) translating symbolic knowledge to code; and (4) Code rule set pruning via solving a maximum coverage problem.

 ## Updates
+- [TODO] Public release of the codebase is coming soon.
+- [09/2025] 🎉 WALL-E has been accepted to NeurIPS 2025!
-- [01/2025] Release a Demo for NeuroSymbolic Learning.
+- [01/2025] Released a demo for our NeuroSymbolic Learning framework.
-- [TODO] ...

 ### Future Releases